anchpop/wise_mans_haskell/book.md

 ## List Comprehensions

 !newthought(If you've) used List comprehensions in Python, these should be pretty familiar.
-They're ways to turn one List into a new List - by filtering it, and transforming the values.
+They're ways to turn one List into a new List - by filtering it and transforming the values.

 ```Haskell
 Prelude> xs = [1..5]